 Have 4 minutes to spare?
 Let’s make some Masala Chai with this instruction!

-2. Masala Chaas (Indian Spiced Buttermilk)
+2. Masala Chaas (Spiced Buttermilk)

 Furthermore, this toothsome drink tastes phenomenal when chilled, making it an ideal summertime treat for everyone.